tboie/universal_phreak_generator/README.md

 Dead Cell ADPV = Total Connected Alive Cells / 8 ?

 <br/><br/>

-## What is geometry of each cell/point?

-- pyramid/cone?

 ## Random note for later: 0.125 sequence is combinationally interesting?